buzzykiwi/fce-docs/docs/Searches/Search_for_Single_Fluxx_Record.md

 ### Search for a Single Fluxx Record

 This action allows you retrieve a Fluxx record via arbitrary SQL-like search.
-If you already have a record id, you should use the "Search for Record" Action instead of this one.
+If you already have a record id, you should use the "Fetch Record by Id" Action instead of this one.
 This Action is better suited to more complex retrievals where you do not have the id of the record, but have to search with a more complex filter.

 As the search may return more than one item, only the _first_ item returned will be used by Zapier, so you may wish to use an `ORDER BY` clause, and `LIMIT 1` in order to place the most relevant item at the start of the list. e.g.